 - 1. To become familiar with the role and function of the school psychologist. - 2.
 To become familiar with the best practices and critical issues in the field of school psychology. - 3.
-To develop knowledge, skills, and dispositions with working with diverse populations. - 4.
-To become familiar with the professional organizations, journals, etc. in the field of school psychology. - 5.
-To become familiar with the organization and operation of public schools. - 6.
-To become familiar with the application of state special education rules and regulations. - 7.
+To become familiar with the professional organizations, journals, etc. in the field of school psychology. - 4.
+To become familiar with the organization and operation of public schools. - 5.
+To become familiar with the application of state special education rules and regulations. - 6.
 The candidate will gain experience in preschool settings by participating in at least one activity.
-These may include assisting with child find, Head Start mental health screenings, comprehensive preschool assessments, a parent education session, or classroom observations.
+These may include assisting with child find, Head Start mental health screenings, comprehensive preschool assessments, a parent education session, or classroom observations. - 7.
 The candidate uses the attached checklist to document experiences required in the practicum experience.
-Students will gain the following experiences:
+Students will gain the following experiences: - a.
+Conduct comprehensive psychoeducational evaluations - b.
+Conduct curriculum-based assessments - c.
+Provide feedback to parents regarding assessment results - d.
+Consult/collaborate with teachers - e.
+Participate in student study and multidisciplinary team conferences - f.
+Write comprehensive psychoeducational case reports - g.
+Provide workshop and in-service training opportunities (optional) - h.
+Facilitate conducting functional behavioral assessments and development of behavior intervention plans for assigned students - f.
+Observe in a variety of educational settings - g.
+Provide individual and/or small group counseling